ROBERT PORTER - Chief of Police

 Chief Porter joined the Huntley Police Department in 2015 after a 28 1/2-year career with the Downers Grove Police Department, where he served as Chief for 15 years.
 Chief Porter holds a bachelor's degree in Criminal Justice and a master’s degree in Public Safety Administration from Lewis University.
 He is also a graduate of Northwestern University's School of Police Staff and Command and the FBI National Academy, and is a Certified Police Chief through the Illinois Association of Chiefs of Police.
 Chief Porter is married with two children.

-linda Hooten - Deputy Chief Support Services Bureau
+linda Hooten - Deputy Chief Patrol Services Bureau